Lucterios2/django_auth_ldap3_ad/README.md

 considering that I did not find any working auth module for django able to work with MS Active Directory as a LDAP Server, I started to build my own.

+Once configured as described bellow, the module authenticates users against a single or a pool of LDAP servers and tries reconciling the user with the local django database.
+If user does not exists locally, it creates it, else it updates it.
+Moreover, it tries to determine group membership following the rules given in settings.py

 ## LDAP CONFIG
 ### servers